narenarjun/learning-typescript/README.md

 Tuple types allow you to express an array with a fixed number of elements whose types are known, but need not be the same.

 > Note: In realworld , tuples are not used very often.

+### Interfaces

+Creates a new type, describing the property names and value types of an object.